 Our systems don’t have to be for one, or the other.
 The general rules of product development within the industry, whether big or small, are all heading in the same direction and achieving the same outcomes.
 To complicate matters, to look bigger than we are, only defeats our objectives and purpose, as the world becomes more complicated, it’s important that we simplify, streamline, and do what we’re there to do, reduce time (on tasks).

 To give people a system is to give them something that will make their lives easier in every single way.
 When a feature isn’t provided on their plan, removing the visibility of such feature helps the user in so many ways.
 It sounds like it’s just a click or two, but if something is ‘marketed’ in a way that makes the user think they need it, they are always going to try and click on it, until their brain tells them over time that it’s not for their use.
 It all feels a little too psychologically cunning from the side of the provider that we should treat them like a client and not a collaborator, when it is their innovative ways that pave our way to keep relevant in an ever-changing world.

-Many SMEs have and are contacting a huge array of providers in the hope of find their perfect solution, but come to a halt because of limitations or complications due to, as described above, an overly packed and complicated system with features that wouldn’t be used, or take up more of their time.
+Many SMEs have and are contacting a huge array of providers in the hope of finding their perfect solution, but come to a halt because of limitations or complications due to, as described above, an overly packed and complicated system with features that wouldn’t be used, or take up more of their time.

 In some cases, larger PLM providers are ignoring these smaller companies because they don’t see their need for a system as something major that will bring in enough money for their own business.
 Despite this, money is money, and they will hand over a license when requested (because money is money, right?), and although expensive, many smaller companies are accepting reluctantly as they feel that they have no other choice, and some of the smaller PLM providers are unable to provide them with what they need to operate and scale their business, production, and profits.